trezor/trezor-docker-images/README.md

 ## electrs

 Electrum server connected to bitcoind running in regtest mode.

+## nix

+NIX installed on top of Alpine Linux